Tragedy Assistance Program for Survivors: Education assistance

 One of the more robust survivor benefit services TAPS provides is assistance with education resources.
 TAPS Education Support Services provides scholarship information and benefits resources for military survivors.
 This includes a specially created searchable database of available scholarships for military survivors applying for both higher education as well as some available resources that help with costs associated with private grammar school tuition.
 TAPS education support coordinators assist families by explaining benefits, helping them align available financial resources with education goals, and guiding them through the application process.

 In recent years, TAPS has hosted a College Experience weekend for rising high school sophomores and juniors along with their guardians to meet with experts in the areas of higher education.
 They learn more about the application process, explore a range of opportunities available in college curriculum and extracurricular activities, and even spend time on professional development as they look to enter the workforce.

-TAPS Education Support Services continues to support students as they begin their freshman year of college with a thoughtful Education Care Package designed with surviving military children and siblings in mind.
+TAPS Education Support Services continues to support students as they begin their freshman year of college with an Education Care Package designed with surviving military children and siblings in mind.